syntasso/workshop/enhancing-a-promise/README.md

 ### Updating the resource request

-When the platform team install a promise into a cluster, they install a Custom Resource Definition which they describe under the `xaasCrd` section of the spec.
-This creates a new kind within the `example.promise.syntasso.io/v1` group of resources and includes all the details necessary for a customer application developer to request the resource.
-Like all Kubernetes resources, this request needs to include a unique name and namespace combination as well as any required fields in the spec.

-As an application developer, we will need create our request in the platform cluster which will then use it to create a Postgres in the worker cluster for us to use.
-To make this request as an application developer, we can run the following command:
+As an application developer, we will need create a resource request in the platform cluster.
+Like all Kubernetes resources, this request needs to include:

+1. An API that the resource can be found under.
+This is `example.promise.syntasso.io/v1` in our Postgres promise (see `spec.xaasCrd.spec.group` in the Promise manifest).
+1. A kind which points to a specific promise.
+In this case it will be `postgres` (see `spec.xaasCrd.spec.name` in the Promise manifest).
+1. A unique name and namespace combination.
+1. Any required fields in defined the in our Promise `spec`.
+These can be found in the `xaasCrd` section of the Ppromise (more specifically under the `openAPIV3Schema` spec).

+You can define and apply this request in a single command as shown below:

 ```bash
 cat <<EOF | kubectl apply --context kind-platform -f -